What Does a Technical Writer Do?

-Any time a team of developers puts together a software product, users will need instructions on how to use and troubleshoot the product.
-A Technical Writer helps put those instructions and supporting documents together.
-Technical Writers write how-to guides, quick reference guides, and cheat sheets to go along with the product.
-They can also be part of writing product announcements, marketing brochures, advertisements, and marketing specifications in the time leading up to a project’s implementation.
+When a team of developers puts together a software product, users will need instructions on how to use and troubleshoot the product.
+A technical writer helps put those instructions and supporting documents together.
+Technical writers write how-to guides, quick reference guides, and cheat sheets to accompany the product.
+They can also be part of writing product announcements, marketing brochures, advertisements, and marketing specifications leading up to a project’s implementation.

-Technical Writers must be able to convey complex information in a clear, concise way that is easy to understand for people with varying levels of technical skill.
+Technical writers must convey complex information in a clear, concise way that is easy to understand for people with varying levels of knowledge and familiarity.
 They are often also involved in developing training materials to teach users about software products.
-A Technical Writer can also study how the product is being used after it is released to help the development team create updates and modifications.
+A technical writer can also study how the product is being used after it is released to help the development team create updates and modifications.

-A Technical Writer needs to be aware of the needs of the audience they are writing for, and tailor the content to that group.
-Technical Writers are responsible for managing the consistency of technical content across different departments, from product development to manufacturing, marketing, and customer relations.
-Some Technical Writers also write journal articles about the products on which they’re working, as well as writing grant proposals for their employers.
+A technical writer needs to be aware of the audience’s needs and tailor the content to that group.
+Technical writers are responsible for managing the consistency of documented content across different departments, from product development to manufacturing, marketing, and customer relations.
+Some technical writers may write journal articles about the products on which they’re working or grant proposals for their employers.

 - Organize material and complete writing assignments according to set standards regarding order, clarity, conciseness, style, and terminology